 3. Registered premises

-This chapter outlines how to show that the relevant interest of the premises is registered on the land registry and what evidence you would need to provide to prove the private domestic premises meet the premises requirement.
-The frequently asked questions section addresses some queries raised by the suppliers and the supply chain.
+This chapter outlines how to show that the relevant interest of the premises is registered on the land registry and what evidence you need to provide to prove that the premises requirement is met.

 i.
 REGISTERED PREMISES FLOWCHART